Walter Kenrick Fisher: Early life

 Walter K. Fisher was born on February 1, 1878, in Ossining, New York.
 His father was Albert Kenrick Fisher and his mother was Alwilda Fisher (née Merritt).
-As a boy, Fisher explored the countryside around his home in the Hudson Valley, and when he was older conducted similar explorations around Washington, D. C. following his family's move to the capital.
-During these ventures he collected birds and plants, and he drew sketches of the skulls he collected and of the landscapes.
-He was a talented artist and was initially tempted to follow his artistic side, and he continued to paint and draw throughout his life, but he decided that he wanted to follow a career in science.
+As a boy, Fisher explored the countryside around his home in the Hudson Valley, and as he grew older, he conducted similar explorations around Washington, D. C., following his family's relocation to the capital.
+During these ventures, he collected birds and plants, and he sketched the skulls he collected and the landscapes he encountered.
+Fisher demonstrated talent as an artist and initially considered pursuing his artistic inclinations.
+However, he ultimately decided to pursue a career in science, although he continued to paint and draw throughout his life.